pmean/build-website/text/04/entrenched-beliefs.md

 remedies have been shown to work well in randomized trials, others have been shown to do no better than [placebo](http://en.wikipedia.org/wiki/Placebo_effect)).
-But too many of us give a \"free pass\" to beliefs that are deeply entrenched in our souls.
+But too many of us give a "free pass" to beliefs that are deeply entrenched in our souls.

 If you are interested in this tendency, there is a wonderful review